 Police give women an easy time.
 Tashkent has a bad macho vibe, constant stares.
 As with Tajikistan, nightlife is male-dominated.

-Seeing the Darvaza gas crater on a transit visa budget can be sketchy, so make sure you are accompanied.
+Seeing the Darvaza gas crater on a transit visa budget can be sketchy, so make sure you are accompanied if you do not feel secure.

 Men are respectful around accompanied women.
 As a single woman traveling, many men are not respectful.
 You will meet men telling or showing you they want to have sex with you.
 The chance of rape is considerable if you are out on your own in out-of-the-way places.
 Especially single female cyclists should think twice before coming here.
 We have heard one too many horror stories not to take this threat seriously.